 Esther Puyol Anton

 Ms Esther Puyol Anton completed her Bachelors and Masters of Science at the Polytechnic University of Catalonia (Spain) in Biomedical Signal Processing in 2014.
 During her studies in Spain, she enrolled in a double degree programme with Telecom Bretagne (France), where she obtained the French Masters of Engineering and a Research Masters in Medical Imaging in 2014.
-Since September 2014, she has been a PhD student in the Biomedical Engineering department at King’s College London under the supervision of Dr Andrew King, Dr Paul Aljabar and Prof Julia Schnabel from KCL, and Dr Paolo Piro from Philips Healthcare.
-The main aim of her PhD is to develop a multimodal statistical atlas of normal heart shape and function from cardiac MR and ultrasound imaging.
-This atlas will be used to develop pattern analysis tools that extract indicators able to characterise and predict cardiac pathologies.
+Between 2014-2018, she was a PhD student in the Biomedical Engineering department at King’s College London under the supervision of Dr Andrew King, Dr Paul Aljabar and Prof Julia Schnabel from KCL, and Dr Paolo Piro from Philips Healthcare.
+The main aim of her PhD was to develop a multimodal statistical atlas of heart function from cardiac MR and ultrasound imaging, which could be applied using only low cost ultrasound imaging.
+She is currently a postdoc working on extending this concept using deep learning methods.

 Dr Daniel Balfour received a Master's Degree in Physics from the University of Manchester in 2012, with an experimental focus on attenuation correction in PET.
 He did his PhD under Prof Paul Marsden and Dr Andrew King in the Biomedical Engineering department at King’s College London on motion estimation in PET.
 His work in the MMAG focused on incorporating respiratory motion models into PET reconstruction.